N.C. GOP Senate candidate launches ad accusing primary rival of supporting Putin

 The ad then quotes Budd praising Putin as a “very intelligent actor” who had “strategic reasons” for invading Ukraine, including a desire to “protect his southern flank.”

-Budd said in a February interview with CBS17 that he thinks Putin is “evil” but that it “doesn’t mean he’s not smart.”
+Budd said in a February interview with CBS17 TV in Raleigh that he thinks Putin is “evil” but that it “doesn’t mean he’s not smart.”

 “I would say he’s been quite erratic in this approach to the Ukraine,” Budd said.
 “So, this is very different than the Putin we’ve seen over the past several decades.”